yaogara/yaogara-ark/content/plants/piper-methysticum.md

   - In modern contexts, kava is consumed recreationally in kava bars and used as a natural anxiolytic and dietary supplement.
 It remains integral to communal gatherings and cultural identity, even as commercial preparation methods diversify and standardized extracts circulate in global markets ([3]; [2]).
 Diaspora communities have also reconstituted kava circles, underscoring its role in maintaining kinship and identity across distance.

 - Comparative perspectives
   - Kava’s ritual use as a calming ceremonial beverage parallels other plant-based relaxants used in communal spiritual practice, such as Amazonian ayahuasca or Andean coca, though kava is unique for its predominantly sedative rather than stimulant profile ([2]; [7]).
-Unlike brews centered on monoamine oxidase inhibitors and tryptamine hallucinogens (e.g., [[Banisteriopsis caapi]] admixtures), kava’s kavalactones support reflective, grounded states that prioritize social harmony over visionary intensity.
+Unlike brews centered on monoamine oxidase inhibitors and tryptamine hallucinogens (e.g., [[plants/banisteriopsis-caapi]] admixtures), kava’s kavalactones support reflective, grounded states that prioritize social harmony over visionary intensity.

 ---